-- (1) Unless otherwise indicated, we believe that all persons named in the table have sole investment and voting power over the shares of stock owned, and the address of each beneficial owner is c/o Corning Natural Gas Holding Corporation, 330 West William Street, Corning, New York 14830. - (2) The common stock holdings include shares of common stock issuable upon conversion of the Series B Preferred.
-After the 20% stock dividend payable to holders of record of common stock on May 30, 2017, the conversion ratio of the Series B Preferred adjusted and, currently, one share of Series B Preferred is convertible into 1.2 shares of common stock. - (3) Includes 513,086 shares of common stock held by Gabelli Funds, LLC, which includes 73,298 shares of Series B Preferred and 105,664 shares of common stock held by Teton Advisors, Inc. which includes 15,095 shares of Series B Preferred.
-Each of Gabelli Funds and Teton Advisors has sole voting and dispositive power
+(1) Unless otherwise indicated, we believe that all persons named in the table have sole investment and voting power over the shares of common stock owned and address of each beneficial owner is c/o Corning Natural Gas Holding Corporation, 330 West William Street, Corning, New York 14830.

+(2) The common stock holdings include shares of common stock issuable upon conversion of the Series B Convertible Preferred Stock.
+After the 20% stock dividend payable to holders of record of common stock on May 30, 2017, the conversion ratio of the Series B Convertible Preferred Stock adjusted and, currently, one share of Series B Convertible Preferred Stock is convertible into 1.2 shares of common stock.

+(3) Includes 513,086 shares of common stock held by Gabelli Funds, LLC, which includes 73,298 shares of Series B Convertible Preferred Stock and 105,664 shares of common stock held by Teton Advisors, Inc. which includes 15,095 shares of Series B Convertible Preferred Stock adjusted for the 20% stock dividend

-- over the shares of common stock held by it.
-Based solely on information in Amendment No. 17 to Schedule 13D filed with the SEC on June 28, 2016. - (4) Based solely on information in Amendment No. 2 to Schedule 13D filed with the SEC on April 23, 2014. - (5) Includes 57,936 shares of Series B Preferred and 7,690 shares of common stock owned by Mr. German's son, of which Mr. German disclaims beneficial ownership, and 37,853 shares of common stock acquired through the Company's dividend reinvestment program ("DRIP"). - (6) Includes 17,940 shares of restricted stock. - (7) Includes 10,650 shares of restricted stock and 2,085 shares of common stock acquired through the DRIP. - (8) Includes 914 shares of common stock acquired through the DRIP. - (9) Common stock shares include 17,850 shares of restricted stock, 912 shares of Series B Preferred, 8,000 Series A Preferred held by his wife, and 3,164 shares of common stock acquired through the DRIP.
-Mr. Welch disclaims beneficial ownership of the securities owned by his wife except to the extent of his pecuniary interest in her shares. - (10) Common stock shares include 14,096 shares of restricted stock, 481 shares of Series B Preferred and 1,299 common shares held by Mr. Mirabito's wife.
-Mr. Mirabito disclaims beneficial ownership of the securities owned by his wife except to the extent of his pecuniary interest in her shares. - (11) Common stock shares include 7,096 shares of restricted stock, 1,351 shares of Series B Preferred and 950 shares of common stock acquired through the DRIP. - (12) Common stock shares include 14,096 shares of restricted stock, 1,416 shares of Series B Preferred and 1,687 shares owned jointly with his spouse. - (13) Includes 58 shares owned by Mr. Miller's wife, 132 shares held jointly with his wife and 156 shares of common stock acquired through the DRIP.
-Mr. Miller disclaims beneficial ownership of the securities owned by his wife except to the extent of his pecuniary interest in her shares. - (14) Includes 205 shares of common stock acquired through the DRIP. - (15) Includes 13,050 shares of restricted stock.
+- paid to holders of the common stock on May 30, 2017.
+Each of Gabelli Funds and Teton Advisors has sole voting and dispositive power over the shares of common stock held by it.
+Based solely on information in Amendment No. 17 to Schedule 13D filed with the SEC on June 28, 2016. - (4) Based solely on information in Amendment No. 2 to Schedule 13D filed with the SEC on April 23, 2014 adjusted for the 20% stock dividend paid to holders of the common stock on May 30, 2017. - (5) Includes 57,936 shares of Series B Convertible Preferred Stock, 9,381 shares of common stock owned by Mr. German's son, of which Mr. German disclaims beneficial ownership, and 43,144 shares of common stock acquired through the Company's Dividend Reinvestment Program ("DRP"). - (6) Includes 19,740 shares of restricted stock. - (7) Includes 12,450 shares of restricted stock and 2,380 shares of common stock acquired through the DRP. - (8) Includes 1,059 shares of common stock acquired through the DRP. - (9) Common stock shares include 19,650 shares of restricted stock, 912 shares of Series B Convertible Preferred Stock and 3,840 shares of common stock acquired through the DRP. - (10) Common stock shares include 15,896 shares of restricted stock, 102 shares of Series B Convertible Preferred Stock and 1,299 shares held by Mr. Mirabito's wife.
+Mr. Mirabito disclaims beneficial ownership of the securities owned by his wife except to the extent of his pecuniary interest therein. - (11) Common stock shares include 7,496 shares of restricted stock, 1,351 shares of Series B Convertible Preferred Stock and 1,402 shares of common stock acquired through the DRP. - (12) Common stock shares include 15,896 shares of restricted stock, 1,416 shares of Series B Convertible Preferred Stock and 1,687 shares owned jointly with his spouse. - (13) Includes 76 shares owned by Mr. Miller's wife, 136 shares held jointly with his wife and 207 shares of common stock acquired through the DRP.
+Mr. Miller disclaims beneficial ownership of the securities owned by his wife except to the extent of his pecuniary interest therein. - (14) Includes 268 shares of common stock acquired through the DRP. - (15) Includes 14,850 shares of restricted stock.